lucaslc11/lucaslc11/README.md

 <h2> Hi there! my name is Lucas 👋 </h2>
 </div>

-🌱 I'm Front-end developer from Brazil 🇧🇷
+🌱 I'm Front-end developer from Brazil!

 ⚡ I like to explore new technologies and develop software solutions